teal-finance/quid/README.md

 ### Configure

-Create a config file:
+1. Create the default config file:

        ./quid -conf

+2. Edit the configuration file to set your database credentials:

+        vim config.json

-Edit the config file to provide your database credentials.
-Initialize the database and create an admin user:
+3. Initialize the database and create an admin user:

        ./quid -init

 ### Run